JetBrains/amper/docs/Documentation.md

 |-settings.gradle.kts
 ```

-In a JVM Module you can mix Kotlin and Java code:
+In a JVM module you can mix Kotlin and Java code:
 ```
 |-src/
 |  |-main.kt